 • The individual with a disability specifically requests that the accompanying adult interpret or facilitate communication, the accompanying adult agrees to provide such assistance, and relying on that adult is appropriate under the circumstances.

 DFPS staff are required to notify the court when interpretation services are needed.
 Courts are required to provide interpreter services for persons who are deaf or hard of hearing during court hearings and other proceedings.

 The interpreter must hold:

-• a Court Interpreter Certification (CIC) from BEI; or
+• A Court Interpreter Certification (CIC) from the Board for Evaluation of Interpreters (BEI); or

 Contact information for current holders of the CIC is located on the Board for Evaluation of Interpreters (BEI) Registry on the HHS website.